Athletics at the 1900 Summer Olympics – Men's 2500 metres steeplechase: Competition format

 This steeplechase event featured a single race.
 The competition involved five laps of the 500 metre track, complete with standard hurdles as well as stone fences and a water jump.

 Records

 None, this was the first time the event was held.
 And it was the only time a steeplechase race was held over 2500 metres.

 Schedule

 Results

-Robinson and Chastanié were the two leaders for most of the race, with Newton and Orton behind them.
-Orton had been in fourth place for most of the race, ahead of only Wraschtil and Duhne who had dropped behind the other four runners.
-Orton passed the three leaders in the final straight of the fifth lap.
+Robinson and Chastanié were the two leaders for most of the race, with Newton and Orton behind them, while Wraschtil and Duhne lost contact with the other four.

+Orton was in fourth place for most of the race, but finished strongly to catch Robinson, Chastanié and Newton in the final straight of the fifth lap, going on to win by ten yards.

+Chastanié and Newton faltered, with Robinson beating Chastanié by 40 yards for second as Newton faded to finish fourth.